athul/blog/content/blog/zettel-search.md

 ## Searching to set up search

-Since Zettel was made with Hugo, I initially searched for how to implement a search feature in a Hugo[^1] website.
+Since Zettel was made with Go, I first searched on how to implement a search feature in a Hugo[^1] website.
 The results I got from google was from the official Hugo [docs](https://gohugo.io/tools/search/).
 There were a few commercial services and a few hacked up ones.
 The [fastSearch](https://gist.github.com/cmod/5410eae147e4318164258742dd053993) gist was quite interesting and matched to my usecase.
 The next step was how I could port that from Hugo to zettel.

 ## Indexing